 Written by Lindsay K. Coy, M. Sc., Senior Consultant

 The concept of vulnerable leadership is gaining recognition in today’s modern workplace as a catalyst to develop trust, innovation, and growth across your team.
 Leading with vulnerability is not about flaunting personal weakness, but rather about embracing authenticity and courage.
 It’s about creating a culture where vulnerability at work is seen as a strength to enhance interpersonal connections and empower teams to perform at their best.
-Emphasizing the importance of vulnerability in leadership can create additional benefits like increased workplace resilience and enhanced collaboration.
+Emphasizing the importance of leadership vulnerability in the workplace can create additional benefits like increased workplace resilience and enhanced collaboration.

 Why is vulnerability important in leadership?